 Color One of TAKTL’s defining qualities is its ability to be formulated in an expansive range of colors.
 We have developed nine standard colors for the building industry, with the ability to formulate custom colors as part of our standard program for quantities in excess of 7,000 square feet.

-The TAKTL color Platinum is formulated without pigment.
-All other standard and custom colors contain pigments that are UV-stable and specifically engineered for use in concrete.
+All standard and custom colors contain pigments that are UV-stable and specifically engineered for use in concrete.
 Pigments are added during the mixing process, and are therefore integral and consistent throughout the material matrix.

 Please contact our Technical Support Team for the TAKTL Color Specification Guidelines.

 Custom Color Custom colors are formulated by our Color Specialists utilizing small scale equipment, molds, and curing chambers in our Materials Lab.
 Unlike mixing paint colors, the process of formulating TAKTL colors requires considerable expertise, time and internal resources, often involving multiple rounds of mixing, casting, and curing to achieve the final result.
 One round of custom color formulation is provided free of charge for projects in excess of 7,000 square feet of TAKTL material.
 Each round produces two 6” x 6” samples and requires approximately eight weeks of lead time.
 Certain formulations will require additional time for weather testing.
 To specify color for sampling, please provide physical samples, Uncoated Pantone® numbers, or Sherwin Williams® and Benjamin Moore® paint sample references.

 MicroSeal/T™ In order to regulate the flow of moisture between the material surface and the environment, MicroSeal/T, a hydrophobic, breathable finish, is applied to all panels before shipment.
 MicroSeal/T is invisible and does not affect the rich, natural appearance of the panel.